tacotruffles/terraform-networking/README.md

 This will configure shared storage locations for Terraform state files so that any changes made to cloud infrastructure can be tracked along with code changes.

-1. Create `seed` branch and push up to repo
+1. Create `seed` branch and push up to repo and GitHub Actions will install Terraform and create the 3 S3 state file storage buckets
 2. Confirm the project is seeded successfully in the GitHub Actions log.

 If you are not familiar with the above steps, follow the step-by-step document below: